Next Lesson - Micturition

 More information on the structure and function of the glomerulus can be found in our article on the glomerulus.

 The PCT is responsible for reabsorbing many solutes including; sodium, chloride, potassium, bicarbonate, urea, amino acids, glucose, and water.
-100% of filtered amino acids and glucose are reabsorbed at the PCT.
+Under normal physiological conditions, virtually all filtered amino acids and glucose are reabsorbed at the PCT.

 The PCT is split into three segments, S1, S2, and S3 - based on the transporters which are expressed on the cell membranes.